ericvangeem/ams-dispatcher-docker/README.md

 * Ensure you have an AEM author instance running on [localhost:4502](http://localhost:4502)
 * Ensure you have an AEM publish instance running on [localhost:4503](http://localhost:4503)
-* Ensure you don't already have a local Apache server running on port 80.
-If so, stop it before running this docker image:
+* Ensure you don't already have a local web server running on port 80.
+If so, stop it before proceeding.

+Run the Docker image:
 ```
 docker run -it -p 80:80 ams-dispatcher
 ```